 I set out all of the items that they typically like to have in their lunches.
 This usually includes pretzels, popcorn, crackers, hard-boiled eggs, yogurt, cheese and fruit.

-Each kid gets a container that will hold their lunches for the week.
+Each kid gets a basket that will hold their lunches for the week.
+(More on that later).

 And then they start packing.

 Usually, my kids bring their lunch four days a week and get to buy one day of their choosing.
 So they prep lunch for four days.

 So, this means that my daughter usually has four yogurts in her basket, four hardboiled eggs, four containers of strawberries, four slices of cheese, etc.

 Sometimes I need to assist, but usually they’re able to do it all independently.
 But be warned, it will definitely take a longer time than if you just do it yourself (especially at first).